 Three hours lecture per week.
-A calculus-based introduction to the fundamental principles of physics designed primarily for physics, chemistry, biochemistry and pre-engineering students.
-Topics in kinematics, dynamics, oscillatory motion, and fluid mechanics.
-Offered fall semester.
-Must be taken concurrently with 270 and MATH 220.
+An introduction to the fundamental principles of physics using algebra and trigonometry designed primarily for biology and pre-health students.
+Topics covered include kinematics, dynamics, oscillatory motion and fluid mechanics.
+Offered fall semesters.
+Must be taken concurrently with 270.
+Prerequisite: placement into MATH-220 or concurrent enrollment into MATH-113.
 NS

 Three hours lecture per week.
-This course is a continuation of 260.
-Topics covered include gravitation, electricity, basic circuits, magnetism, and optics.
-Offered spring semester.
+This course is a continuation of 250.
+Topics covered include gravitation, electricity, basic circuits, magnetism and optics.
 Must be taken concurrently with 271.
-MATH 221 taken concurrently is also recommended.
-Prerequisites: grade of C or higher in 260; grade of C or higher in MATH 220.
+Prerequisite: grade of C or higher in 250.

 Students will participate in an off campus applied mathematics internship.
 Internship placements may be with or without pay, and must be established prior to enrollment in this course in consultation with career services office and/or a mathematics faculty member.
 May be repeated for credit.
 Restricted to students with junior or senior standing.
 Graded CR/NC.